whitehauler/lemon-ate/README.md

 2.Download Lemon-ate by typing "https://github.com/whitehauler/lemon-ate.git"

+3.type "ls" and open lemon-ate by cd command

-3.Install it by executing "cd $HOME/Lemon && sh Install" without quotes.
+3.Install it by executing "sh Install" without quotes with Root privilege.

 **How to use :-**